Bastiti/TouchPortal-Tuya/README.md

 -  For the Data Center, select the once which is near your home.
 (I'm in Belgium, so I use Central European Data Center)
 -  "Configuration Wizard" for the 4 API services selected, Press authorize.
 -  /!\ If you switched all your device to the Tuya Application, you can go in the Devices tab, go in the "Link Tuya App Account" and press: Add app account.
--  Scan the QR code with "Tuya Smart"
+-  Scan the QR code with "Tuya Smart".
+-  Be sure to know how to get your client_id, client_secret.
+-  And now, you're ready for this part.

+### Touch Portal Integration.